This post may contain affiliate links.

-It’s almost that time of year, the time when everyone starts googling news years resolution ideas, in preparation to make 2018 the best year ever.
+It’s almost that time of year, the time when everyone starts googling news years resolution ideas, in preparation to make this year the best year ever.

 I know the some people don’t believe it new years resolutions, but personally, I have always been a big fan.
 My husband and I have a tradition where we sit down together at the end of the year and write our new years resolutions together.

 Some of them are things we want to achieve as a couple or family, while others are personal resolutions related to everything from finances to fitness, travel to learning new skills.

 Another term for a lot of the things I like to write down might be “new years goals.”
 Although the word resolution simply means a firm decision to do something (or not do something) it seems to hold a different connotation than the word “goal.”

 Call them what you will, I believe an important first step towards achieving your goals is writing them down.